Document Type : Original Article

 Authors

-1 School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran.
+School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran.

-2 Nursing and Midwifery Care Research Center, Mashhad University of Medical Sciences, Mashhad, Iran AND Instructor, Department of Medical-Surgical Nursing, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran.
+Nursing and Midwifery Care Research Center, Mashhad University of Medical Sciences, Mashhad, Iran AND Instructor, Department of Medical-Surgical Nursing, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran.

-3 Associate Professor, Department of Chinese Traditional Medicine, Faculty of Complementary and Traditional, Mashhad University of Medical Sciences, Mashhad, Iran.
+Associate Professor, Department of Chinese Traditional Medicine, Faculty of Complementary and Traditional, Mashhad University of Medical Sciences, Mashhad, Iran.

-4 Associate Professor, Department of Urology, Transplant Complications Research Center, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.
+Associate Professor, Department of Urology, Transplant Complications Research Center, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

 Abstract

 Materials and Methods: This study is a single-blind, randomized clinical trial.
-Thirty patients with mild PBH in Qaem and Imam Reza Hospitals of Mashhad University of Medical Sciences were randomly selected into two intervention (15 patients), and control groups (15 patients) via the non-random sampling method.
-The intervention group received 12 minutes of acupressure with a pressure of 3-4 kg in the correct points (Pang Guangshu, Guanyuan, Shenmen, and Sanyinjiao), and the control group received acupressure in the sham points for three minutes at each point three times a week for two weeks.
-The data collection tools were a sample selection form, demographic information form, WAS scale, IPSS scale, and ultrasound to determine PVR.
-Dysuria and PVR were recorded in the two groups before intervention and 48 hours afterward, and results were compared in the SPSS (version 16.0).
+Thirty patients with mild benign prostatic hyperplasia (BPH) at Qaem and Imam Reza Hospitals of Mashhad University of Medical Sciences were randomly assigned to two groups: an intervention group (15 patients) and a control group (15 patients) using a non-random sampling method.
+The intervention group received 12 minutes of acupressure at a pressure of 3-4 kg on specific points (Pang Guangshu, Guanyuan, Shenmen, and Sanyinjiao), while the control group received sham acupressure at non-specific points for three minutes at each point, three times a week for two weeks.
+Data collection tools included a sample selection form, a demographic information form, the WAS scale, the IPSS scale, and ultrasound to determine post-void residual volume (PVR).
+Dysuria and PVR were recorded in both groups before the intervention and 48 hours afterward, with results compared using SPSS (version 16.0).

-Results: After the intervention, the mean PVR in the intervention group was 32.4±7.59, showing a significant decrease compared to the control group (39.6±9.24, p<0.05).
-Similarly, the mean dysuria in the intervention group was 2.33±1.45, significantly lower compared to the control group (4.27±2.40, p<0.05).
+Results: After the intervention, the mean post-void residual volume (PVR) in the intervention group was 32.4 ± 7.59, indicating a significant decrease compared to the control group, which had a mean PVR of 39.6 ± 9.24 (p < 0.05).
+Similarly, the mean dysuria score in the intervention group was 2.33 ± 1.45, significantly lower than that of the control group, which was 4.27 ± 2.40 (p < 0.05).

-Conclusion: Applying six sessions of acupressure and pressure of 3-4 kg on the four points of BL-28 (Pang Guang Shu), CV-4 (Guan yuan), HE-7 (Shenmen), and SP-6 (Sanyinjiao) for three minutes can reduce the mean of PVR and dysuria in patients with BPH.
+Conclusion: Applying six sessions of acupressure with a pressure of 3-4 kg on the four points BL-28 (Pang Guang Shu), CV-4 (Guan Yuan), HE-7 (Shenmen), and SP-6 (Sanyinjiao) for three minutes each can reduce the mean post-void residual volume (PVR) and dysuria in patients with benign prostatic hyperplasia (BPH).

 Keywords